Join Our Newsletter

 Eligibility Requirements

-• Must be a licensed home-based child care program.
+• Must be a licensed home-based child care program or have applied for a home child care license.

-• Funds must be used to serve children from birth to 5 years old.
+• Must serve children from birth to 5 years old.

 • Funds must be utilized to address health, safety, or licensing issues through physical improvement to a facility’s learning environments or maintain or increase capacity.